microsoft/ApplicationInsights-Android/README.md

 ### Breaking Changes!

-Version 1.0-beta.9 of the Android SDK came with one major change:
+Version 1.0-beta.9 of the Android SDK came with two major changes:

 Crash Reporting and the API to send handled exceptions have been removed from the SDK.
 In addition, the Application Insights for Android SDK is now **deprecated**.